rmolinari/thesis_1999/1999_thesis.typ

 has even length $|alpha| = 2e$ then $alpha$ aims to satisfy requirement $R_e$, while if $|alpha| = 2e + 1$ then $alpha$ works
 towards satisfying $P_e$.
 Recall that we make no distinction between a node on the tree and the (instance of the) strategy it is using.
 A strategy is _cancelled_ by resetting all of its cycles and discarding any functionals it may have (partially) defined.
-Any paramater, once defined, keeps that value until it is redefined or undefined.
+Any parameter, once defined, keeps that value until it is redefined or undefined.

 The construction proceeds as follows.